tr8dr/tr8dr.github.io/_posts/2020-07-28-MLHardProblem2.markdown

 of each participant.
 This would still not be enough to predict future prices far forward, unless we could also model the future states of exogenous information influencing market actors.
 While I am aware of and have been involved in limited modeling of actors in the market (for example market makers model how groups of traders (clients) or specific clients behave), future event prediction would require a super-human
 AI that could predict our ecosystem.

-Given our lack of capability to know or predict at this level of granularity, for our purposes, we have to assume that there is:
+Given our lack of capability to know or predict the actions of individual actors, we have to take on a stochastic view of the market where the following exist:

 - underlying price direction
 - substantial noise added to the price direction by differing views of price discovery (or due to purposeful obfuscation)